svaniksharma/liberrors/include/README.md

-# libdebug
+# liberrors

-`libdebug` is a library for debugging C programs and handling errors in C programs smoothly.
+`liberrors` is a library for debugging C programs and handling errors in C programs smoothly.